xq/cloudformation-provisioner/README.md

 - rspec

-To run the tests, from the projects root directory follow these steps:
+To run the tests, navigate to the projects root directory and enter the following:

   `cd spec`

   `rspec stack_builder_spec.rb`

-The tests will then go through the process of provisioning a test stack, verifying that it runs and is accessible, and finally deleting it.
+The tests will then go through the process of provisioning a test stack, verifying that it runs and is accessible, and finishes by deleting it.